Gwarglemar/Python/Troy/README.md

 Well, I'm still working on that.
 I have some rough plans in my head which I've started to put down on paper, and as I solidify things I'll be transfering them to documents and tools and posting them here.

 It will be a Python/Django web-app.
-Probably a PostgreSQL DB, but I need to model the data in more detail before making a firm decision on that.
+Probably a SQLite or PostgreSQL DB, but I need to model the data in more detail before making a firm decision on that.
 Most likely hosted on AWS as I don't expect to outgrow the free tier anytime soon.

 ## Roadmap!